jableader/memegen/README.md

 # memegen

 Just some trash I got ChatGPT to write for me.
+There are two endpoints, `/prompt` which uses GPT-3 to generate a four-part story with accompanying scene descriptions, and `/frames` which turns those frame descriptions into a real comic using DALL-E.

 Example command to create a story about "A cat chases a mouse" in a "Hanna-Barbera Cartoon" style, saving the story to sample.json:
 ```